wez/wezterm/docs/installation.markdown

 3. Subsequently, a simple double-click will launch the UI
 4. Configuration instructions can be [found here](config/index.html)

-## Installing on Ubuntu and Debian Systems
+## Installing on Ubuntu and Debian-based Systems

 The CI system builds `.deb` files for a variety of Ubuntu and Debian distributions.
 These are often compatible with other Debian style systems; if you don't find one